annieflora/CMSI486/Homework2.md

 Node, relationship, property, and label
 Document, relationship, property, and collection*

+The four fundamental data constructs of Neo4j are: Node, relationship, property, and label.

+Nodes: These are typically used to store entity information.
+Relationships: These are used to connect nodes to one another explicitly and therefore provide a means of structuring your entities.
+They are the equivalent of an explicitly stored, and therefore pre-calculated, join-like operation in a relational database management system.
+Relationships always have a type, a start- and an end-node, and a direction.
+They can be self-referencing/looping and can never be dangling.
+Properties: Both nodes and relationships are containers for properties, which are effectively name/value pairs.
+Labels: Labels are a means to quickly and efficiently create subgraphs.
 _____________
 **Problem #13**

 **Ch 4, #3:**
-*If you have a few entities in your dataset that have lots of relationships to other entities, then you can't use a graph database because of the dense node problem.
+*If you have a few entities in your dataset that have lots of relationships to other entities, then you can't use a graph database because of the dense node problem.*

-True – you will have to use a relational system
-True – but there is no alternative, so you will have to live with it False – you can still use a graph database but it will be painfully slow for all queries False – you can very effectively use a graph database, but you should take precautions, for example, applying a fan-out pattern to your data*
+False – you can very effectively use a graph database, but you should take precautions, for example, applying a fan-out pattern to your data